schonstal/Neo99/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+Put it up on geocities.

 ## Further Reading / Useful Links